abogdanova/SwarmGE/README.md

 #Introduction
 ------------

-Grammatical evolution (GE) is a population-based evolutionary algorithm, where a formal BNF-style grammar is used in the genotype to phenotype mapping process.
+Grammatical evolution (GE) is a population-based evolutionary algorithm, where a BNF-style grammar is used in the genotype to phenotype mapping process.

 PonyGE2 is an implementation of GE in Python.
 It's intended as an advertisement and a starting-point for those new to GE, a reference for students and